 Can UI Designers Call Themselves UX Designers?

 Because of the tight link between UI and UX, designers usually have both UI and UX skills and deal with both notions while building interfaces.
-However, there are some requirements that need to be met to call oneself a UI/UX designer.
+However, some requirements need to be met to call oneself a UI/UX designer.
 Here is the list of what skills a person needs to have:

-1. To specialize in digital design.
+- To specialize in digital design.
 This is the most evident component, which allows one to call themselves a UI designer.
 Such a designer builds visual elements of a digital product.
 If it is a website, they design the website layout, create wireframes and prototypes, and adjust the design to other forms of the screen.

-2. To be skilled at interaction design.
+- To be skilled at interaction design.
 This is halfway to UX.
-Interaction design is centered on the moment a user interacts with design.
+Interaction design is centered on the moment a user interacts with the design.
 This is about designing elements of the right shape, color, and function.
 UX, in turn, covers a broader process, which includes human-computer interaction as well as other stages.

-3. To be experienced in user research.
+- To be experienced in user research.
 User experience is impossible without the practice of UX research.
 The latter includes analyzing the available data and studies on your target audience, conducting surveys, and launching user testing.
 These methods give a designer a clear understanding of how users interact with a product and what are the means of ensuring a smooth user experience.

 UI UX for Business